ethan-rogers/sketch-application/README.md

 ![](images/logo.png)

 PenGuin is an opensource Python drawing application designed for STEM note taking and problem solving.
-This application is meant to be light weight, easy to use and easily modifiable.
+This application is meant to be light weight, simple to use and easily modifiable.

 ## How to run

 The project is still development so there is not a compiled executable.
 To run the demo, ensure python is downloaded on your machine.
-This project uses 3.13.7, but should be compadible with mose versions.
+This project uses 3.13.7, but should be compadible with most versions.
 After this, also run the following commands to isntall the dependencies.
 ```
 pip install pygame
 pip install numpy